 We can get an idea of what the MLP is doing by analyzing the weights.
-We know that the dot product is maximum when the two vectors are identical.
-So we can think of each hidden unit as defining a template in its incoming weights, and by analyzing these templates, we can extract knowledge from a trained MLP.
-If the inputs are normalized, weights tell us of their relative importance.
-Such analysis is not easy but gives us
+We know that the dot product is maximum when the two vectors are

 SOFT WEIGHT SHARING

 Figure 11.18 Optdigits data plotted in the space of the two hidden units of an MLP trained for classification.
 Only the labels of one hundred data points are shown.
 This MLP with sixty-four inputs, two hidden units, and ten outputs has 80 percent accuracy.
 Because of the sigmoid, hidden unit values are between 0 and 1 and classes are clustered around the corners.
 This plot can be compared with the plots in chapter 6, which are drawn using other dimensionality reduction methods on the same dataset.